moq-wg/moq-requirements/draft-ietf-moq-requirements.md

 In Live Media Streaming, media might be received from a live broadcast or stream either as a broadcast with fixed duration or as ongoing 24/7 output.
 The number of receivers may vary depending on the type of content; breaking news events may see sharp, sudden spikes, whereas sporting and entertainment events may see a more gradual ramp up with a higher sustained peak with some changes based on match breaks or interludes.

-Such broadcasts may comprise of multiple audio or video outputs with different codecs or bitrates, and may also include other types of media essence such as subtitles or timing signalling information (e.g. markers to indicate change of behaviour in client such as advertisement breaks).
+Such broadcasts may comprise of multiple audio or video outputs with different codecs or bitrates, and may also include other types of media essence such as subtitles or timing signalling information (e.g. markers to indicate change of behavior in client such as advertisement breaks).
 The use of "live rewind" where a window of media between the live edge and trailing edge can be made available for clients to playback, either because the local player falls behind the leading edge or because the viewer wishes to play back from a point in the past.

 ## Hybrid Interactive and Live Media